-- 1) To promote the rights and responsibilities of all individuals as set forth in the state and federal constitutions, pertinent legislation and applicable judicial interpretations. - 2) To encourage positive experiences in human values for children and adults who have differing personal and family characteristics or who come from various socioeconomic, racial and ethnic groups. - 3) To carefully consider, in all decisions made which affect the schools, the potential benefits or adverse consequences that those decisions might have on the human relations aspects of all segments of society. - 4) To initiate a process of reviewing all policies and practices of this school in order to achieve to the greatest extent possible the objectives of this policy. - 5) To work toward a more integrated society and to enlist the support of individuals as well as that of groups and agencies, both private and Governmental, in such an effort.
+- 1) To promote the rights and responsibilities of all individuals as set forth in the state and federal constitutions, pertinent legislation and applicable judicial interpretations, as well as the policies set forth in the CRST Education Code. - 2) To encourage positive experiences in human values for children and adults who have differing personal and family characteristics or who come from various socioeconomic, racial, and ethnic groups. - 3) To carefully consider, in all decisions made which affect the schools, the potential benefits or adverse consequences that those decisions might have on the human relations aspects of all segments of society. - 4) To initiate a process of reviewing all policies and practices of this school in order to achieve to the greatest extent possible the objectives of this policy. - 5) To work toward a more integrated society and to enlist the support of individuals as well as that of groups and agencies, both private and Governmental, in such an effort. - 6) To work to create a safe, supportive, and nondiscriminatory learning environment for all Takini students, including Two Spirit and LGBTQ+ students.
+Takini School students and staff will respect the right of every student to self identify as he/she/they.
+Takini School Administration will develop a bathroom facilities use plan for any Two Spirit and/or LGBTQ+ student that ensures bathroom facility access based on gender when requested by the student or their parent/guardian.